-Funds budgeted in FY 2013/14 will provide major reconstruction of two tennis courts at Orchard Gardens Park, two basketball courts at Washington Park, the Columbia (2) and Encinal (2) courts.
-Washington (4) courts are planned in FY 2017/18.
+Funds budgeted in FY 2010/11 will provide major reconstruction of two tennis courts at Orchard Gardens Park and two basketball courts at Washington Park.
+The Columbia (2) and Encinal (2) courts are planned to be reconstructed in FY 2013/14 and Washington (4) courts are planned in FY 2017/18.
 Funds programmed for reconstruction beyond FY 2017/18 have not been earmarked for specific courts at this time.